 In this world of real estate, there are some truths—but there are also many lies.
-I assume since you’re reading this that you’re interested in real estate wholesaling.
-Let’s dive into some of the most common real estate lies about wholesaling.
+I assume since you’re reading this that you’re interested in real estate wholesaling—a strategy that’s often misunderstood.

 Lately, I’ve been doing 30-minute free strategy sessions with aspiring wholesalers.
 I take this time to introduce newbies to the world of real estate investing.
-During these sessions, they can ask me anything about real estate and wholesaling more specifically.
-What I’ve found is that there are a ton of misconceptions out there, and I want present the truth.
+During these sessions, they can ask me anything about real estate (and wholesaling more specifically).

 The 8 Most Common Lies Newbies Believe About Wholesaling

 This is the biggest question I’m asked.
 My answer, despite what critics might say, is no, wholesaling (at least how I do it) is not illegal.
 I am here to clarify that brokering a real estate transaction without a license is illegal.
 There is a small gray area, and although I do not like to operate in the gray area because I consider myself to be somewhat conservative, I tell aspiring wholesalers to get their license to eliminate that gray area.

 Do not broker deals without a license.
 As a wholesaler without a license, you need to ensure you clarify with your seller that you are purchasing the property and not finding an end buyer.
 I know this is small semantics, but it is key that you clarify this.

 Again, I am an advocate for getting your license to help minimize risk.
 Plus, having a license may also help open other doors.